ALCL risk from breast implants

 BAPRAS supports the MHRA in exploring links between breast implants and a rare type of immune system cell cancer called Breast Implant Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 Members must warn prospective patients of the potential risk when counselling them and provide both verbal and written information.

 It is estimated that between 5 and 10 million women have breast implants.
-Since the initial MHRA medical device alert in the UK in 2011 only fourteen cases of Anaplastic Large Cell Lymphoma (ALCL) have been reported (correct at March 2016).
+Since the initial MHRA medical device alert in the UK in 2011 57 cases of Anaplastic Large Cell Lymphoma (ALCL) have been reported (correct at September 2018).
 Due to the rarity of a diagnosis of ALCL (believed to be in the order of 1:50,000-300,000) a worldwide collaboration is required to provide robust data to investigate the link.
 This need reinforces BAPRAS’ commitment to the International Collaboration on Breast Registry Activities (ICOBRA).

 BIA-ALCL is a lymphoma and not cancer of the breast tissue.
 When breast implants are placed in the body, they are inserted behind the breast tissue or under the chest muscle.
 Over time, a fibrous scar called a capsule develops around the implant, separating it from the rest of the breast.
 In women with breast implants, the ALCL was generally found adjacent to the implant itself and contained within the fibrous capsule.
 BIA-ALCL presets with late onset (>1year post implantation), rapid swelling of one breast and it is diagnosed on cytology of the periprosthetic fluid and the CD30 cell count in particular.